Verran Municipality: Coat of arms

 The coat of arms was granted on 11 September 1987 and it was in use until 1 January 2020 when the municipality was dissolved.
 The official blazon is "Azure, a boat with raised square sail and topsail argent" (I blått en sølv båt med råseil og toppseil).
 This means the arms have a blue field (background) and the charge is a Verranjekt (boat) with a raised square sail and topsail.
 The boat has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
-The design was chosen to symbolize the historical importance of boating and boat-building for the area.
+The design was chosen to symbolize the historical importance of boating and boatbuilding for the area.
 The Verranjekt (literally translated as "a yacht from Verran") is a type of boat has been built in Verran for centuries.
 The arms were designed by Rolf Tidemann.
 The municipal flag has the same design as the coat of arms.
 After the merger of Verran and Steinkjer municipalities on 1 January 2020, these arms were adopted to represent the new Steinkjer municipality.

 Churches

-The Church of Norway had two parishes (sokn) within the municipality of Verran.
+The Church of Norway had two parishes (sokn) within Verran Municipality.
 It was part of the Nord-Innherad prosti (deanery) in the Diocese of Nidaros.

 Geography

-Verran bordered the municipalities of Åfjord to the west, Indre Fosen to the south, Inderøy to the southeast, Steinkjer to the east, and Namdalseid to the north.
-Verran encompasses the western coastline of the Beitstadfjord, an arm of the Trondheimsfjord.
-There are three large lakes in Verran: Ormsetvatnet, Selavatnet, and Holden.
-The river Follaelva runs through the municipality, emptying into the Trondheimsfjord at Follafoss.
+Verran bordered Åfjord Municipality to the west, Indre Fosen Municipality to the south, Inderøy Municipality to the southeast, Steinkjer Municipality to the east, and Namdalseid Municipality to the north.
+Verran Municipality encompassed the western coastline of the Beitstadfjord, an arm of the Trondheimsfjord.
+There were three large lakes in Verran: Ormsetvatnet, Selavatnet, and Holden.
+The river Follaelva flowed through the municipality, emptying into the Trondheimsfjord at Follafoss.
+The highest point in the municipality was the 655.2 m tall mountain Sandvassheia.

 Government

-While it existed, this municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, unemployment and other social services, zoning, economic development, and municipal roads.
-During its existence, this municipality was governed by a municipal council of elected representatives, which in turn elected a mayor.
-The municipality fell under the Inntrøndelag District Court and the Frostating Court of Appeal.
+While it existed, Verran Municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
+The municipality was governed by a municipal council of directly elected representatives.
+The mayor was indirectly elected by a vote of the municipal council.
+The municipality was under the jurisdiction of the Inntrøndelag District Court and the Frostating Court of Appeal.

 Municipal council

-The municipal council (Kommunestyre) of Verran is made up of 19 representatives that are elected to four year terms.
-The party breakdown of the final municipal council was as follows:
+The municipal council (Kommunestyre) of Verran Municipality was made up of 19 representatives that are elected to four year terms.
+The tables below show the historical composition of the council by political party.